 Can You Play Squash In The Summer?

-Here’s another short article that for most players will seem obvious, but not for everybody.
+For most players, this will seem obvious, but not for everybody.
 Over the years, I have been asked this question a handful of times.

 Here are some phrases I have heard: “The ball gets too bouncy“, “You sweat too much“, “The ball is supposed to be cold” and “In the summer, the rallies go on for too long“.
 And probably many more I have forgotten.